AurimasBartkus/ToUnderstandBetter/README.md

 # ToUnderstandBetter
-Running list of to-do's and topics to further research
+Running list of to-do's and topics to further research:

+1. Comprehend how Github operates.